rolker/project11/SettingUpASimulationEnvironment.md

 A configuration file showing the map frame of reference as well as the simulated boat, named base_link, can be found at ~/project11/catkin_ws/src/project11/rviz/transforms.rviz.

-## Installing the AutonomousMissionPlanner
+## Installing the CCOM AutonomousMissionPlanner (CAMP)

-The AutonomouMissionPlanner (AMP) is a QT5 based C++ application for mission planning and monitoring.
+The CCOM AutonomouMissionPlanner (CAMP) is a QT5 based C++ application for mission planning and monitoring.
 It optionally be built with ROS capabilities, but it doesn't get built in the catkin workspace.
 Following are instructions for cloning and building in the src directory.

     mkdir -p ~/src
     cd ~/src